gracemay/gracemay.github.io/about/index.md

 ---
 ## Who Am I?

-* I am a senior graduating with a Bachelors of Arts in History this May.
+* I am a senior at the University of Mary Washington.
+* Graduating with a Bachelors of Arts in History in less than two weeks.
 * Also I am obtaining a Post-Baccalaureate in Computer Science in December.

 ## Currently What This Blog is About: